Grab forges strategic cloud partnership with Microsoft to drive innovation and adoption of digital services across Southeast Asia

 Big data, AI and machine learning

-- To help improve passenger and driver safety and security, Grab will work with Microsoft to explore new authentication mechanisms such as mobile facial recognition with built-in AI for drivers and customers who opt in, as a replacement for checking IDs, that help match both driver and passenger identities to the reservation.
+- To help improve passenger and driver safety and security, Grab will work with Microsoft to explore new authentication mechanisms such as mobile facial recognition with built-in AI for drivers and consumers who opt in, as a replacement for checking IDs, that help match both driver and passenger identities to the reservation.

 - Grab will explore utilizing Microsoft Azure’s data analytics and fraud detection services to better predict and prevent fraudulent transactions on Grab’s platform.